 Where To Stay In Boston For A Weekend Trip

 We think the best place to stay in Boston is downtown – or in one of the adjacent, centrally located neighborhoods.
 On our trips to the city, we have always stayed with friends, but there is a wide range of Boston accommodations – from 4-star hotels to Airbnb apartments.

 Generally, we prefer staying in Airbnb apartments when traveling.
 We have found that we can usually get more space (including a kitchen to make breakfasts!) for less money than hotels.
 (And you can save even more money when you use this link to create your Airbnb account!)

 However, guests who would rather stay in traditional accommodations have plenty of Boston hotels to choose from.
 Top choices for the best location include Club Quarters (an affordable option in the heart of the city) and Omni Parker House Hotel (a luxury stay that is close to everything!).
 The citizenM is a hip and modern hotel in the nearby West End.

-Packing for a trip is always a chore!
-We share our general tips for packing on our Packing List page, but have a few Boston-specific packing tips, too!
+Packing for a trip can be a chore!
+We share our general tips for packing on our Ultimate Packing List, but have a few Boston-specific packing tips, too!

 Weather Appropriate Apparel

 The weather in Boston is unpredictable!
 Summers are typically hot and humid and winters can be cold and wet – and spring and autumn can be anything in between!
 For your trip to Boston, make sure you pack clothing that is suited for the weather – and packing clothing that can be layered is always a good idea!
 Regardless of the season, it is smart bring a travel umbrella or packable raincoat.
 And, in the summertime, sunscreen is a must!